apache/pulsar/site/docs/latest/clients/WebSocket.md

 ### Consumer endpoint

-The producer endpoint requires you to specify a {% popover property %}, {% popover cluster %}, {% popover namespace %}, and {% popover topic %}, as well as a {% popover subscription %}, in the URL:
+The consumer endpoint requires you to specify a {% popover property %}, {% popover cluster %}, {% popover namespace %}, and {% popover topic %}, as well as a {% popover subscription %}, in the URL:

 {% endpoint ws://broker-service-url:8080/ws/consumer/persistent/:property/:cluster/:namespace/:topic/:subscription %}